“Turning” Life Into Art at My Alma Mater’s Gay Straight Alliance

 Exciting News: Three Poems Selected for New Anthology

 I’m happy to share that three of my poems will be featured in a new anthology, “Poems for a Wish,” published by Hudson Valley Arts Collective.
+Published by the Hudson Valley Arts Collective, the collection celebrates poetry as a communal practice rooted in community, collaboration and connection.

 Three of my poems that are close to my heart will be featured in the anthology: “A Little Boy Walked To The Sky,” “How To Feel a Feeling,” and “For You, With You, Wherever You Are”